 • Develop fact based arguments that explains the value of your product or service.
 Use reality to alter perception.
 For example, our new cookies taste the same as what you are currently eating, but they have 50 percent fewer calories and contain no fat.
 Clearly, taste is a matter of personal opinion, but a lower caloric content and no fat are facts that will convince at least some people that your product is a healthy alternative and worth trying.
 Lay out your argument in terms that are as clear and concise as possible.
 You are unlikely to be able to hold people’s attention long enough to make a complex argument.

 • Use demonstrations to highlight the value of your offering.
 If you need to displace an established incumbent, side-by-side comparisons can be effective.
+In today’s shooting world there are many guns that come with threaded muzzles that can accept a variety of different attachments.
+The most common three today are muzzle brakes flash hiders, and suppressors.
+A muzzle brake is different from a flash hider in that it has ports that redirect the muzzle blast to reduce recoil, as it should be noted that the vast majority of a gun’s recoil comes from the muzzle blast itself.
+The dramatic expansion of gasses can be tamed. #rotorm #muzzle-brake #guns #muzzle-brakes #shop #online #muzzle #brake #cheap #sale #review.
 If the benefits of your product or service can be shown quickly, live or videotaped demonstrations may be appropriate.
 Alternatively, if a demonstration would take too long, but the benefits are visible (e.g., weight loss) before and after photos may be useful.
 In other situations, conducting tests and presenting the results can change opinions.
 This can be particularly powerful if the tests are conducted by an independent third party.

 • Focus on converting a group of early adopters.
 With anything new, there are people who are more likely to be willing to give it a try.
 You may need to provide significant incentives to induce trial.
 For example, if your product or service is relatively inexpensive and satisfied customers are likely to purchase in the future, you might consider offering free samples.